ArthurFerreira2/6502-disassembler/README.md

 # 6502-disassembler
 A simple 6502 disassembler made in Python

-Only supports the mos version official opcodes
+Only supports the mos official opcodes

 ~~~
 disassembler.py -h